r8m/RIISMOEX/README.md

-# RIISMOEX
+# RMOEX
-Provides easy access to market data from Moscow exchage using https://www.moex.com/a2920
+Provides easy access to market data from Moscow exchage using  ISS engine API https://www.moex.com/a2920

 # Usage
 ```